Welcome to my speaker pages.

 The diffraction section shows the predicted and measured impact of baffle edge diffraction on the driver raw response as well as an extensive set of measurements of baffles with felt applied for diffraction reduction.

-You may find a couple of pages on CAD software to be of interest.
-One deals with phase error due to an inaccurate CAD model.
+One page on CAD software deals with phase error due to an inaccurate CAD model.
 An example using CALSOD is extensively documented.
-A second one deals with the Hilbert-Bode transform and the effects which can occur when the CAD model does not have enough range, as when the high end rolloff of a tweeter is too high for the measurent system.
+A second page deals with the Hilbert-Bode transform and the effects which can occur when the CAD model does not have enough range, as when the high end rolloff of a tweeter is too high for the measurent system.

 One of my early forays was Tweeter Tweaks.
 This section shows all details of adding wool to the pole piece vent, but not just any wool.
 I found, quite by accident, a product which is very useful for tweeters.
 It is used to stuff the pole piece vent and has absolutely no negative effects, although moderate density cotton, such as that found in aspirin bottles, seems to be nealy as effective.
 The cotton used is clean and much more consistent in density.
 I wholeheartedly recommend either of these for tweeters for which access to the pole piece vent is possible.
 Some tweeters either prevent access and/or they already have a good filler from the manufacturer.
 Examples of the latter are the Vifa XT-25 and the Scan-Speak tweeters (probably all of them).
 I also have a section that shows results of the testing of changing rear-chambers.